jyj5558/theta/README.md

 **- step3_mapping.sh**

 This script will align each paired fastq file to the reference, validate the output sam file, sort based upon read coordinate, mark pcr duplicates and perform indel realignment.
 Mapping and depth statistics will be output.
--Binary alignment mapping files: Curated files will be found within ./final_bams -Summary statistic files will be found within: ./alignment
+-Binary alignment mapping (.bam) files: Curated files will be found within ./final_bams -Summary statistic files will be found within: ./alignment

 Usage: